There Is More To Vision Than Seeing The 20/20

 Did you know that there is more to vision than seeing the 20/20 line on an eye chart?
 In addition to good eyesight, normal visual input and processing skills are required to gather and process visual information accurately and efﬁciently.
 Deﬁciencies in these visual skills can affect visual comfort and function, as well as negatively impact reading, learning, and other day-to-day activities.

-The University Eye Center at Ketchum Health is recognized as the leading regional referral center for evaluating and treating the visual system beyond just “seeing 20/20.”
+At the University Eye Center's Studt Center for Vision Therapy, we are recognized as the leading regional referral center for evaluating and treating the visual system beyond just “seeing 20/20.”
 We provide the following specialized evaluations of visual function:

 Binocular Vision Evaluation